nvpro-samples/vk_raytracing_tutorial_KHR/photon_beam/README.md

 <img src="images/photon_beam_only_negative_0dot7g2.png" width="400">
 </p>

-Bellow images are result of photon mapping with only 64 sample lights.
+Bellow images are result of photon mapping with only 64 sample lights with shorter sampling radius.
 Left shows the actual beams, and right is the solid color of the beam.

 #### g = 0